Fundamental fields in the deformed $W$-algebras: Abstract

 \section{Abstract}

 Let $\mathfrak{g}$ be a simple Lie algebra.
 Frenkel and Reshetikhin introduced the deformed $W$-algebra $\WWqt$ in \cite{MR1646483}.
-In this work, we propose a formal reformulation of this definition in a slightly different context.
-In this framework, we introduce an explicit algorithm inspired by the Frenkel-Mukhin algorithm \cite{FM1} that produces elements of the deformed $W$-algebra starting from a given dominant monomial $m$ satisfying some degree conditions.
+In this work, we propose a formal reformulation of this definition in a different context.
+In this context, we reformulate and prove the well-definedness of an algorithm \cite{fjm1,kimurahiggsing} inspired by the Frenkel-Mukhin algorithm \cite{FM1} which, starting from a given dominant monomial $m$ satisfying some degree conditions, produces elements of the deformed $W$-algebra.
 Then, we apply this algorithm to construct explicitly some specific elements of $\WWqt$.
 In particular, we apply this to prove a conjecture of Frenkel and Reshetikhin in \cite{MR1646483} in types $B_\el$, $C_\el$, and for some nodes in other types.
 This framework opens up new possibilities for studying explicitly fields in the deformed $W$-algebra $\WWqt$.